 HM Revenue and Customs (HMRC) complained to the Advertising Standards Authority (ASA) about misleading advertising by an avoidance scheme seller Knight Wolffe.

-The scheme is known as the Knight Wolffe income trust and it aims to divert income from a business into a trust.
+The scheme is known as the Knight Wolffe income trust, a type of disguised remuneration scheme, it aims to divert income from a business into a trust.
 The trust then loans it back to the business owners, their families, or both, claiming that no Income Tax or National Insurance Contributions (NICs) arise.

 The ASA ruling

 The Advertising Standards Authority has ruled that all of these claims and use of HMRC’s logo are misleading and must be withdrawn.